Marooned Hearts: Plot

 As described in a film magazine, Dr. Paul Carrington (Tearle), a young surgeon looked to for great things, becomes engaged to Marion Ainsworth (Keefe), a sincere but selfish daughter of wealth.
-On a day when they set out boating, her failure to deliver a message to her fiance demanding his immediate return to the hospital brings him to ill favor with his associates.
+On a day when they set out boating, her failure to deliver a message to her fiancé demanding his immediate return to the hospital brings him to ill favor with his associates.
 He discovers her deception and, shouldering the disgrace to shield her, goes to a tropical island to conduct his experiments in solitude.
 A year later she seeks to follow him, but a shipwreck causes her to be cast upon the shore, where he finds her.
 He divides the island between them and promises to protect her, but orders her not to disturb him and his work.
 A sailor also cast upon the island attacks her, and Paul comes to her rescue, finally declaring his love for her.
 With his experiments completed and successful, the three return to civilization and happiness.